-Suffolk Record Office has an exciting programme of activity in the pipeline to run alongside the development of The Hold.
-The programme, called “Mapping Suffolk’s Stories”, recognises the national and international relevance of the Record Office’s collections.
+Suffolk Record Office has an exciting programme of activities in the pipeline to run alongside the development of The Hold.
+One of these activities is a project called “Mapping Suffolk’s Stories”, recognises the national and international relevance of the Record Office’s collections.
 It will use the engaging nature of historic maps as a starting point for uncovering the unique stories about the people, places and events of our county, often hidden in the archives.

 Some groups will focus on the initial stimulus of historic maps; others in the same locality (including schools) will use the maps and new research to learn more about where they live and create contemporary responses to it.